htrajan/ht-drawsteel/Bestiary/Dwarf Grenadier.md

 - ✦ ≤11: 3 poison damage; I1 [[Dazed|dazed]] (save ends)
 - ★ 12–16: 5 poison damage; I2 [[Dazed|dazed]] (save ends)

-****Effect****
-A creature [[Dazed|dazed]] by this ability has -1 to all characteristics while resisting potent effects until the condition ends.
+Effect: A creature [[Dazed|dazed]] by this ability has -1 to all characteristics while resisting potent effects until the condition ends.

 **Indirect Fire**

-The grenadier ignores cover and concealment and doesn’t need to establish line of effect for their abilities.
+The grenadier ignores cover and concealment and doesn't need to establish line of effect for their abilities.